iromn/some-stupid-fps-game/SYSTEMS.md

 - ✅ Death and respawn mechanics
 - ✅ Procedurally generated textures (grass, stone, dirt)
 - ✅ Basic audio system (shoot, hit, death sounds)
+- ✅ Modular codebase for team collaboration

+> **Note**: The codebase has been refactored into modular components.
+Client code is in `public/src/` and server code is in `server/src/`.
+See ARCHITECTURE.md for the full module structure.

 ---